LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/troubleshooting-messaging-set-up-management.md

 1. Check whether those numbers support SMS messages (see [Twilio international phone number availability and their capabilities](https://support.twilio.com/hc/en-us/articles/223183068-Twilio-international-phone-number-availability-and-their-capabilities)).
 2. If your local Twilio numbers do not support SMS,and your mobile numbers do, use mobile lines instead.

-## A LiveEngage account’s Facebook messages are no longer being routed to LiveEngage.
+## A LivePerson Conversational Cloud account’s Facebook messages are no longer being routed to the the Agent Workspace .

 ### Cause: